-Conversion rates can also be measured in revenue.
-You might consider the number of sales along with the impact of a change on actual sales revenue.
-Remember that conversion rates can be any measurable action and are not just restricted to ecommerce sites and sales.
+Conversion rates can also be measured in terms of revenue.
+You might consider sales numbers along with the impact of a change on actual sales revenue.
+Remember that conversion rates can be any measurable action and are not restricted to ecommerce sites and sales.
+They can include: